bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 manufacturer specific data files in the sidecar JSON file.
 Other relevant files MAY be included alongside the original EEG data in `/sourcedata`.

-Note the RecordingType, which depends on whether the data stream on disk is interrupted or not.
+Note the `RecordingType`, which depends on whether the data stream on disk is interrupted or not.
 Continuous data is by definition 1 segment without interruption.
 Epoched data consists of multiple segments that all have the same length